tf4farmer/vmbusify/README.md

 ### 4.2 command-execution approach

-to sum up the command execution mechanism, the vmbusifyexec, command listener, vmbus-tunnel and command executor get together to constitute an application for remote commands execution, such as the Windows internal tool 'PsExec'.
+to sum up the command execution mechanism, the vmbusifyexec, command listener, vmbus tunnel and command executor get together to constitute an application for remote commands execution, such as the Windows internal tool 'PsExec'.

 ```
                             physical machine                                                                   virtual machine